wasp-les-cluster/wasp-les-cluster.github.io/reading.md

 <br>

 ## Book Club
-Together with the [Co-Liberative Computing](https://co-liberative-computing.github.io) Research Group, the LES cluster organizes a monthly online book club focused on reading books that explore the intersection of equity and justice in AI.
+Together with the [Co-Liberative Computing](https://co-liberative-computing.github.io) research group, the LES cluster organizes a monthly online book club focused on reading books that explore the intersection of equity and justice in AI.
 You can find the schedule and the list of books [here](https://co-liberative-computing.github.io/books/).

 * **February 28, 2025**, The Promise of Access
 * **January 31, 2025**, Resisting AI [[sumamry](https://co-liberative-computing.github.io/summary/summary_resisting_ai/)]